metalbear-co/mirrord/TESTING.md

 ## E2E Tests

-The E2E tests create kubernetes resources in the cluster that kubectl is configured to use and then run sample apps with the mirrord cli.
-The mirrord cli spawns an agent for the target on the cluster, and runs the test app, with the layer injected into it.
+The E2E tests create Kubernetes resources in the cluster that kubectl is configured to use and then run sample apps with the mirrord CLI.
+The mirrord CLI spawns an agent for the target on the cluster, and runs the test app, with the layer injected into it.
 Some test apps need to be compiled before they can be used in the tests ([this should be automated in the future](https://github.com/metalbear-co/mirrord/issues/982)).